dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 #### Card values

-In our game cards are scored 1 to 13, with Ace low and King high.
+In our game, cards are scored 1 to 13, with Ace low and King high.

 ### Starter code